Juggernaut102/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should respond to any command within 2 seconds when managing up to 1000 student records.
-3. A user with above average typing speed for regular English text should be able to accomplish most tasks faster using commands than using the mouse.
+3. A user with above average typing speed of >= 50 words per minute for regular English text should be able to accomplish most tasks faster using commands than using the mouse.
 4. A user should be able to successfully add, view, and delete a student record within 30 minutes of first use.
 5. Should not crash during normal usage (e.g., invalid user input should be handled gracefully and should display appropriate error messages to allow continued operation).
 6. Application should start up within 3 seconds on a typical computer with 8GB RAM and SSD storage.